-This is The Feeding Diaries, a new ongoing series detailing the feeding escapades in my house
+This is The Feeding Diaries, an ongoing series detailing the feeding escapades in my house

 “It’s the same milk, just in a different cup,” I told Big A when she was four and I realized she would only drink milk from her sippy cup with a straw.